vasDEV2/VehicleTracking/README.md

 - Modify the hardcoded waypoints (`lats` and `lons`) for your area.
 - Ensure the camera is functional before running the script.

-## License

-This project is open-source.
-Feel free to modify and distribute.

 ## Authors